Tarun-coding/ECS170/README.md

 if you leave either player one or player two as blank, it will allow the user to play with the AI instead
 ex: java Main -p1 alphabeta_916065016

+AStar:
+In order to test the division heuristic use the command: java Main MtStHelens_916065016